-Unless otherwise exempted, employers in Hong Kong must enrol their employees in a mandatory provident fund (MPF) scheme (Mandatory Provident Fund Schemes Ordinance) (MPFSO), (Cap 485, Laws of Hong Kong).
+Unless the employee is otherwise exempt, employers in Hong Kong must enrol their employees in an MPF scheme (under the Mandatory Provident Fund Schemes Ordinance (MPFSO)), (Cap.
+485, Laws of Hong Kong).

-Where an employer fails to enrol employees in an MPF scheme, they commit a criminal offence and can be liable to a fine of up to a maximum of HKD350,000 and a term of imprisonment not exceeding three years.
+Unless the employee is exempt, where an employer fails to enrol employees in an MPF scheme, they commit a criminal offence and can be liable to a fine of up to a maximum of HKD350,000 and a term of imprisonment not exceeding three years.